rvzm/bvzm/README.md

 This script is ran and tested with [eggdrop](http://eggheads.org) 1.6.21, and requires no extra packages to be installed.

-## NOTICE
-soon this script will be switched to being tested on eggdrop 1.8

 Currently, bvzm.tcl features a few commands, as well as a few options for automated channel management.

 ## Channel commands